1. In Vitro Fertilization: go to a lab and understand your fertility issues

-Those who can not easily have a baby, even in 2023, or those who simply have problems with their aging can use this extraordinary new branch of medicine but must know the contours and ask themselves the right questions before.
+Those who can not easily have a baby or those who simply have problems with their aging can use this extraordinary new branch of medicine but must know the contours and ask themselves the right questions before.

 Obviously, but this must be done for both partners, both men and women.
 It is only after standard fertility tests and in particular with a correct semen analysis that the diagnosis must be made.
 These questions also come naturally if after a while - difficult to estimate but sometimes up to twenty months - the couple has not "managed" to have children.